-Total Maximum Daily Load (TMDL): The maximum allowed level of pollutant loading for a water body, while still protecting its uses and maintaining compliance with water quality standards, as defined in the Clean Water Act.

-- Total Nitrogen (TN): An estimate of the concentration of nitrogen in both inorganic and organic forms in a water sample. - Total Phosphorus (TP): An estimate of the concentration of phosphorus in both organic and inorganic forms in a water sample. - Tree island: A raised area, typically surrounded by water that supports a woody vegetation community and is a site of high biodiversity.
-Two types of tree islands are typical of the Everglades: strand islands, which are usually tear-drop shaped, and pop-up islands, which are typically round. - Tributary: A stream that flows into a larger stream or other body of water. - Trophic levels: Distinct levels at which groups of organisms are using or producing energy.
+- Total carbon (TC): An estimate of the concentration of carbon in both inorganic and organic forms in a soil sample. - Total Maximum Daily Load (TMDL): Maximum allowed level of pollutant loading for a water body, while still protecting its uses and complying with water quality standards of the Clean Water Act. - Total nitrogen (TN): An estimate of the concentration of nitrogen in both inorganic and organic forms in a water sample. - Total phosphorus (TP): An estimate of the concentration of phosphorus in both organic and inorganic forms in a water sample. - Tree island: A raised area, typically surrounded by water that supports a woody vegetation community and is a site of high biodiversity.
+Two types of tree islands are typical of the Everglades: strand islands, which are usually tear-drop shaped, and pop-up islands, which are typically round.

+Tributary: A stream that flows into a larger stream or other body of water.

+Trophic levels: Distinct levels at which groups of organisms are using or producing energy.
 Plants, the primary producers of energy, are in the lowest trophic level.
-Predators, such as bass, wading birds, and raccoons, are in the highest trophic level.
-Some metals, such as mercury, accumulate at higher trophic levels. - Turbidity: The measure of suspended material in a liquid (typically measured in nephelometric turbidity units, or NTUs).
+Predators, such as bass and wading birds, are in the highest trophic level.
+Some metals, such as mercury, accumulate at higher trophic levels.

+Turbidity: Measure of suspended material in a liquid (typically in nephelometric turbidity units, or NTUs).